conqueror7/crack-detection-in-fendor-apron/README.md

 # crack-detection-in-fender-apron

-Classifying images of fendor apron into healthy and defected class using object detection algorithm- Faster R-CNN.
+Classifying images of fender apron into healthy and defected class using object detection algorithm- Faster R-CNN.

 #### Setup info :
 * Keras : 2.2.4